RBGKew/pypaftol/README.md

 on the cluster.
 Sharing any feedback is very welcome, of course.

+## Tools Using the PAFTOL Databases

+There are two PAFTOL databases:

+* The **production** database is used to keep track of the data production process, from sourcing specimens to the generation of `fastq` files.
+It is developed and operated by the PAFTOL Data Production Team, in collaboration with IT's Science Application Development Team.

+* The **analysis** database is designed to record data analysis, currently focusing on recording recovery of target coding sequences.
+  Additional uses also include recording of external accession numbers, e.g. from the ENA / SRA, both upon submitting PAFTOL data to external archives and in the context of adding data (including NGS data, assembled transcriptomes, and others), to PAFTOL's phylogeny computations.

+There are `paftools` subcommands to interact with these databases programmatically, which requires database access details.
+All `paftool` tools expect these details in the `~/.paftol` directory.
+The details for accessing the production database and the analysis database are expected in the files `productiondb.cfg` and `analysisdb.cfg`, respectively.
+These files must have the following
+structure: ``` username: <username> password: <password> host:
+<hostname> dbname: <databasename> ``` The elements in angled braces
+must be replaced with the actual details which can be obtained from the Data Production and Data Analysis Teams, respectively.

+**N.B.:** As these files contain database passwords they should /never/ be attached to emails or included in git repositories.

 ## Docker Image

 The `paftol-base` Docker image has pypaftol and prerequisites